KeelanAnderson/PP1-Pitstop-Academy/README.md

 ### Features Left To Implement

-I would like to add more photos of the work being acheived at Pitstop Academy with a gallery page with images and videos.
+- I would like to add more photos of the work being acheived at Pitstop Academy with a gallery page with images and videos.

-I would also like to implement a page with free information and advice for all users.
+ -I would like to implement a page with free information and advice for all users.

-I also want to add several more courses specifically for the fitting of all different types of tyres.
+ -I want to add several more courses specifically for the fitting of all different types of tyres.

+- In the future i would like to make my own success page on completion of the application forms to thank users for applying to our courses instead of using the https://formdump.codeinstitute.net/.

 ### Testing

+#### Browser and Screen Size Testing

+- I tried my website on as many different browsers as a could like Chrome, Microsoft Edge, Avast Secure, Safari, Opera and Firefox.

+- I also tested my website on my Iphone, Ipad and Computer and was happy with the outcome on each device.

+- I used the web developer tools consistenly to ensure my website was responsive at mobile screen sizes and then at larger screen sizes.
+I used the device feature of dev tools to test my website on all devices available.

+- I tried to commit my changes as much as possible.
+Like the testing I did this throughout the project to ensure I had lots of versions, and I could go back to a previous version should a major error occur.

+i tested the website, both on mobile and desktop.
+I clicked on all the links on the nav bar on every page and also click on all the links to the application forms and anchors.
+I also entered information into the application form and ensure they were prompted to enter information into every field that was designed with the 'required' attribute.

 #### Validator Testing